JaredHane98/Cross-Coupling-PID-MultiMotor-STM32-Driver/README.md

-The following repoitory is a motor driver that is currently underdevelopment.
-It features cross coupling PID motor controller, I2C interrupts, I2C DAC support, and more.
+The following repository is a motor driver that is currently underdevelopment.
+It features cross coupling PID motor controller, and I2C Controller.